Tax Tips for “The Sharing Economy”

 Self-employment tax obligations are not optional

 You may not think of yourself as self-employed as you engage in your on-demand economy gig, but the IRS does.
 If you still need to file your taxes don’t worry.
-Whether you are working as a contractor or you are enjoying making money in the fast growing gig economy, managing your taxes just got easier with TurboTax Self-Employed.
+Whether you are working as a contractor or you are enjoying making money in the fast-growing gig economy, managing your taxes just got easier with TurboTax Premium.

-With TurboTax Self-Employed you don’t need to know about these tax laws or forms.
-TurboTax Self-Employed will ask simple questions about you and your business and help you organize and separate your business expenses and give you the business deductions you deserve.
+With TurboTax Premium, you don’t need to know about these tax laws or forms.
+TurboTax Premium will ask simple questions about you and your business, help you organize and separate your business expenses, and give you the business deductions you deserve.

 Leave a Reply